setunas/drello-web/README.md

 We give you an overview of Drello [here](https://github.com/setunas/drello-api#drello-overview).
 Take a look at this first 😉

 # About `drello-web`
+In this section, we are going to explain `drello-web`.
+If you want to see about `drello-api`, see [here](https://github.com/setunas/drello-api/blob/develop/README.md#about-drello-api).

 ## File Structure